asweigart/pyautogui/docs/screenshot.rst

     (1441, 582)
     >>> pyautogui.click(button7x, button7y)  # clicks the center of where the 7 button was found

+On a 1920 x 1080 screen, the locate function calls take about 1 or 2 seconds.
+This may be too slow for action video games, but works for most purposes and applications.

 There are several "locate" functions.
 They all start looking at the top-left corner of the screen (or image) and look to the left and then down.
 The arguments can either be a

 - `locateOnScreen(image)` - Returns (left, top, width, height) coordinate of first found instance of the `image` on the screen.
 Returns None if not found on the screen.